Chart Color Schemes

 Croydon Park displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Croydon Park's dwelling structures, as per the latest Census, consisted of 47.5% houses and 52.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
-Home ownership in Croydon Park was at 35.0%, with mortgaged dwellings at 32.3% and rented dwellings at 32.6%.
-The median monthly mortgage repayment in the area was $2,522, exceeding Sydney metro's average of $2,427.
-The median weekly rent figure for Croydon Park was $410, compared to Sydney metro's $470.
-Nationally, Croydon Park's mortgage repayments are higher than the Australian average of $1,863, and rents exceed the national figure of $375.
+Croydon Park's dwelling structure in its latest Census evaluation consisted of 47.5% houses and 52.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Croydon Park was at 35.0%, with the remainder being mortgaged (32.3%) or rented (32.6%).
+The median monthly mortgage repayment in the area was $2,522, higher than Sydney metro's average of $2,427.
+The median weekly rent figure in Croydon Park was $410, compared to Sydney metro's $470.
+Nationally, Croydon Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing